 The common-mode return loss specification is different for a High-Speed TX and RX mode, because the RX is not DC terminated to ground.
-The common-mode reflection of a Lane Module in High-Speed TX mode shall be less than -6dB from $f{LP,MAX}$ up to f{MAX} for devices supporting data rates up to 1.5 Gbps, and -2.5 dB for devices supporting data rates higher than 1.5 Gbps.
+The common-mode reflection of a Lane Module in High-Speed TX mode shall be less than -6 dB from $f{LP,MAX}$ up to $f{MAX}$ for devices supporting data rates up to 1.5 Gbps, 2.5 dB for devices supporting data rates up to 2.5 Gbps, and -1 dB for devices supporting data rates up to 4.5 Gbps.